Simone Weil: Legacy

 Weil has been criticised, however, even by those who otherwise admired her deeply, such as T. S. Eliot, for being excessively prone to divide the world into good and evil, and for her sometimes intemperate judgments.
 Weil was a harsh critic of the influence of Judaism on Western civilisation.
 However, her niece Sylvie Weil and biographer Thomas R. Nevin argue that Weil did not reject Judaism and was heavily influenced by its precepts.
 Weil was an even harsher critic of the Roman Empire, in which she refused to see any value.

-On the other hand, according to Eliot, she held up the Cathars as exemplars of goodness, despite there being in his view little concrete evidence on which to base such an assessment.
+According to Eliot, she held up the Cathars as exemplars of goodness, despite there being in his view little concrete evidence on which to base such an assessment.
 According to Pétrement she idolised Lawrence of Arabia, considering him to be a saint.
 A few critics have taken an overall negative view.
 Several Jewish writers, including Susan Sontag, have accused her of antisemitism, although this perspective is far from universal.

 A small minority of commentators have judged her to be psychologically unbalanced or sexually obsessed.
 General Charles de Gaulle, her ultimate boss while she worked for the French Resistance, considered her "insane", although even he was influenced by her and repeated some of her sayings for years after her death.

 A meta study from the University of Calgary maintains a bibliography of more than 5,000 books, essays, journal articles, and theses about Weil and her work.
 Together French and English comprise slightly over 50% of the total records collected.
 Other organizations dedicated to her work include Association pour l'Étude de la Pensée de Simone Weil and the American Weil Society.

 In the decades since her death, her writings have been assembled, annotated, criticized, discussed, disputed, and praised.
 Along with some twenty volumes of her works, publishers have issued more than thirty biographies, including Simone Weil: A Modern Pilgrimage by Robert Coles, Harvard's Pulitzer-winning professor, who calls Weil 'a giant of reflection.'
+The latest work of 2025 Princess of Asturias Award Laureate Philosopher Byung-Chul Han About God (2025) delves into the thought of Simone Weil to reflect on the relevance of divinity in the current digital culture.